About NFU Membership

-The safety of the food on your table depends largely on the conditions under which it is grown.
+The quality of the food on your table depends largely on the conditions under which it is grown.
 Producing healthy, high quality food requires that farmers are able to work under just conditions without the economic necessity of sacrificing food quality and safety in order to maximize production.
 Low prices force us to choose between dangerous shortcuts and losing our livelihood.

 We respect public skepticism about Genetically Modified foods, and join with consumers to demand thorough testing, regulation and inspection.